National Wetland Condition Assessment:

 Conclusion

 The NWCA provides findings that wetland managers can use to inform resource management priorities and strategies.
-Nationally, 47% of wetland area was in good condition as measured by the vegetation MMI.
-Using the nonnative plant indicator, 57% of area was in good condition.
-The most widespread stressors were the combined physical alteration indicator, nitrogen, and phosphorus, rated poor in 36%, 24%, and 22% of wetland area, respectively.
-There was little change between surveys for the vegetation MMI, nonnative plants, and the combined physical alteration indicator at the national level.
+Nationally, 45% of wetland area was in good condition as measured by the vegetation indicator.
+Using the nonnative plant indicator, 48% of area was in good condition.
+The most widespread stressors were the combined physical alterations, vegetation replacement, vegetation removal, and phosphorus, rated poor in 42%, 33%, 26%, and 24% of wetland area, respectively.
+There was little change between surveys for the vegetation and nonnative plant indicators at the national level.
+There was a statistically significant change in nitrogen, with an 8.4 percentage point increase in area in good condition, and in the detection of microcystins, with a 22 percentage point increase in area where they were detected.

 While the survey results provide national and regional estimates of wetland condition, they do not address all information needs at all scales.
 For example, the survey does not measure all stressors and cannot be used to infer local condition.
 In-depth monitoring and analysis of individual wetlands and watersheds are required to support local restoration and protection efforts.

-EPA and its state and tribal partners are continually refining the NWCA and will apply lessons learned to determine the need for changes to the design, indicators, field methods, laboratory methods, and analysis procedures for the future.
-Sampling for the third NWCA took place in the summer of 2021, and sampling for the fourth will take place in 2026.
+The EPA and its state and Tribal partners are continually refining the NWCA and will apply lessons learned to determine the need for changes to the design, indicators, field methods, laboratory methods and analysis procedures for the future.
+Sampling for the fourth NWCA will take place in 2026.

-The NWCA 2016 would not have been possible without the involvement of state and tribal scientists and resource managers.
-EPA will continue to help state and tribal partners translate the expertise gained through these national surveys to studies of their own waters.
-Additionally, EPA will support the use of the NWCA data to evaluate the success of efforts to protect and restore water quality.
+NWCA 2021 would not have been possible without the involvement of state and Tribal scientists and resource managers.
+The EPA will continue to help state and Tribal partners translate the expertise gained through these national surveys to studies of their own waters.
+Additionally, the EPA will support the use of NWCA data to evaluate the success of efforts to protect and restore water quality.

 Other National Aquatic Resource Surveys

-In addition to the NWCA, the NARS program also includes the following surveys:
+In addition to the NWCA, the NARS program includes the following surveys:

-Reports on surveys through 2018-19 are available at the NARS home page.
-EPA will post additional reports and data as they become available.
+Reports on most of these surveys are available at the NARS home page.
+The EPA will post additional reports and data as they become available.

 About This Report

-Any further corrections or updates to the final report will be described in this section.
+This is the final version of the report, published in December 2024.
+Any corrections or updates to the final report will be described in this section.

 A suggested citation for the report is provided below:

 U.S. Environmental Protection Agency.
 2024.
-National Wetland Condition Assessment: The second collaborative survey of wetlands in the United States.
-EPA 841-R-23-001.
-U.S. Environmental Protection Agency, Office of Water and Office of Research and Development. https://wetlandassessment.epa.gov/webreport (Original version published in 2023.)
+National Wetland Condition Assessment: The third collaborative survey of wetlands in the United States.
+EPA 843-R-24-001.
+U.S. Environmental Protection Agency, Office of Water and Office of Research and Development. https://wetlandassessment.epa.gov/webreport

 References